 This mainboard has the ACPI (Advanced Configuration Power Interface) designed on the board.
-When the mainboard has the ATX type power supply connected, there are several ways to power on the system.
+When the mainboard is installed successfully, there are several ways to power on the system.
 Please read the following description for all the details.

-□ POWER BUTTON
+POWER BUTTON

 The power button can be programmed by COMS setup program and it has different features.
-Please refer to page 3-17 for detail function description.
+Please refer to page 3-15 for detail function description.